gabaugusto/Simple-Chat-with-Neural-Network/README.md

 Simple Chat with Neural Network (TensorFlow and TFLearn)

-TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
+__TensorFlow__ is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.
 It is used for both research and production at Google.

-TensorFlow makes it easy for beginners and experts to create machine learning models for desktop, mobile, web, and cloud.
+__TensorFlow__ makes it easy for beginners and experts to create machine learning models for desktop, mobile, web, and cloud.

-There are other projects on my repositories using Tensorflow
+There are other projects on my repositories using __Tensorflow__.

+# Chat utilizando redes neurais
+Chat básico com rede neural (TensorFlow e TFLearn)

+O __TensorFlow__ é uma biblioteca de software gratuita e de código aberto para fluxo de dados e programação diferenciável em uma variedade de tarefas. É uma biblioteca matemática simbólica e também é usada para aplicativos de aprendizado de máquina, como redes neurais.
+Ele é usado para pesquisa e produção no Google.

+O __TensorFlow__ torna mais fácil para iniciantes e especialistas criar modelos de aprendizado de máquina para desktop, celular, Web e nuvem.

+Existem outros projetos em meus repositórios utlizando __Tensorflow__.

 ## Getting Started